-The apostle Paul reflected upon the saving gospel that he first proclaimed to those in Corinth.
-That gospel is the death, burial, and resurrection of Christ for which he built upon this teaching the eternal life that comes by bodily resurrection from the dead (1 Cor 15:1–4).
 On Pentecost following Jesus’s death and resurrection, Peter received the Holy Spirit and proclaimed Jesus’s resurrection with evidences of predictive prophecy, the empty tombs, and eyewitnesses (Acts 2:22–38).

 Jesus revealed that all in the tombs will come forth to either resurrection of life or resurrection of judgment (John 5:28–29).
 Jesus promised eternal life for those who believe and look on the Son of God, and God will resurrect them on the last day (John 6:39–40, 53–58).
 The resurrection of the dead is an elementary teaching of Christ (Heb 6:1).
 The apostles preached the resurrection of the dead because Jesus resurrected (Acts 4:2).
 Paul preached “Jesus and the resurrection,” so that he gained the attention of the philosophers in Athens (Acts 17:18, 32).
 When Paul gave his defense before the Jewish council, Paul declared that for the respect of “the hope and the resurrection of the dead” that he was on trial (Acts 23:6).
 Later, Paul identified himself as a part of “the Way,” and that he had a hope in the resurrection of the just and the unjust (Acts 24:14–15, 21).